Skip to main content

 Many senior centers, nonprofits, and other service organizations offer cooling assistance programs that are generously funded by community donors.

-For example, the United Way in Fort Worth, Texas runs such a program, which aims to collect and distribute 100 air conditioners free of charge to 100 vulnerable older adults.
-In Baton Rouge, Louisiana, a local philanthropist donated 150 air conditioners to the city’s Council on Aging, whose staff will give them away to residents age 60 and over.
-And Elder Care in Bartlesville, Oklahoma actually lends window air conditioners to older adults through its “Cool Rooms Project.”
+For example, a seasonal relief program in Wake County, North Carolina called "Cool for Wake" seeks new or gently used air conditioning usits and cash donations to help local families weather the summer heat.
+In Baton Rouge, Louisiana, a local philanthropist donated 150 air conditioners to the city’s Council on Aging, whose staff gave them away to residents age 60 and over.
+And Elder Care in Bartlesville, Oklahoma lends window air conditioners to older adults through its “Cool Rooms Project.”

 “Where one of these programs exist, others are sure to follow,” Johnston explained.
 Tune in to your local TV or radio news stations—or ask around—for information about any drives to help older adults beat the heat in your area.